Lam Dong locals receive handouts, free medical care from SGGP Newspaper, collaborators

 Journalist Nguyen Thanh Loi, Standing Deputy Editor-in-Chief of SGGP Newspaper, said the publisher regularly holds such events.
 Through charity, it wishes to contribute and spread good values, empathy, and encouragement to students, war heroes and near-poor households in Da Nhim Commune.

-Notably, SGGP Newspaper received support from the Lam Dong Provincial General Hospital and Dalat Pasteur Institute.

-Notably, SGGP Newspaper received support from the Lam Dong Provincial General Hospital and Dalat Pasteur Institute.
+Notably, SGGP Newspaper received support from the Lam Dong Provincial General Hospital and Da Lat Pasteur Medical Center.